List of STIs and Symptoms

 Genital herpes is caused by the herpes simplex virus.
 The symptoms are soreness of the infected area and/or painful blisters around the genitals.
 Most people are able to recognise recurrent episodes due to the itching and tingling sensation in the genitals that they feel a few hours before the blisters appear.
 This is the best time to start an antiviral treatment, right before the virus starts producing genital herpes blisters.

-In general, the first herpes outbreak is the most severe one and lasts much longer than any episode that follows – up to 2-3 weeks.
+In general, the first herpes outbreak is the most severe one and lasts longer than any episode that follows – up to 2-3 weeks.
 Over time, outbreaks of genital herpes tend to get milder.

 Genital warts (also known as anogenital warts) are located in or around the anus and genital area.
 They’re caused by the human papilloma virus (HPV) which often doesn’t cause any symptoms at all, and sometimes shows only years after infection.

-While they are not dangerous, they are easily transmitted and require immediate treatment.
+While they are not dangerous, they are easily transmitted and require treatment.
 As far as symptoms go, genital warts are sometimes itchy and in rare cases they can be painful.
 Women can suffer from irregular vaginal bleeding or discharge.

-Syphilis is one of the oldest infections on this list of STDs.
+Syphilis is one of the oldest infections on this list of STIs.
 While, nowadays, syphilis is fairly easy to treat with antibiotics, if left untreated the infection can cause severe symptoms (e.g. contagious ulcers on the genitals, anus and mouth; then infection of the brain, eyes or ears) and is potentially life-threatening.

 As for hepatitis B, it is a virus that attacks the liver (like hepatitis C) and is passed through sexual contact and blood (e.g. via needles).
-The symptoms of hepatitis B start with a short acute infection to which everyone responds differently: a few will develop chronic hepatitis B and others will develop liver severe dysfunction.
+The symptoms of hepatitis B start with a short acute infection to which everyone responds differently: a few will develop chronic hepatitis B and others will develop liver dysfunction.